 Installing a Radiant Heated Floor

 Believe it or not, installing a radiant heated floor is not an extremely difficult task.
-In fact, much of the installation of the heat cable can be done by any ambitious homeowner.
-Floor heating cable is available on the spool or pre-spaced in mats.
+In fact, much of the installation of the heat cable and flooring can be done by any ambitious homeowner.
+Floor heating cable is available off spools or pre-spaced in mats.
 Many top brands feature pre-spaced cable on a durable fiberglass mesh with an adhesive backing.
 The mats are easily rolled out and affixed to the subfloor for quick, easy installation.
 While homeowners can perform much of the installation labor, it is crucial that a qualified electrician perform all of the system wiring.
+This helps to ensure that the warranty remains valid.

 How to Make Turns when Installing the Floor Heating Cable in Mats